 Section 4.
-1-5-1 Mortgage Loan Originator License Inactivation and Reactivation
+1-5-1 Mortgage Loan Originator License and Registration Inactivation and Reactivation

-The Director of the Division of Real Estate adopts the following permanent rule entitled, 1-5-1 Mortgage Loan Originator License Inactivation and Reactivation, according to her authority as found in §12-61-910.3, C.R.S.
+The Board of Mortgage Loan Originators updates the following permanent rule entitled 1-5-1 Mortgage Loan Originator License and Registration Inactivation and Reactivation, according to authority provided in section 12-61-910.3, C.R.S.

-The notice proposes to add rule 1-5-1.
+This notice proposes to update rule 1-5-1.
 The rule requires administrative fees to be collected when a mortgage loan originator seeks to reactivate their license after it has been inactivated for specific reasons.

-Section 12-61-903.3 allows the Director of the Division of Real Estate to inactivate licenses for specific reasons.
-The inactivation process creates an administrative burden on the Division of Real Estate.
+Section 12-61-903.3, C.R.S., allows the Board of Mortgage Loan Originators to inactivate licenses for specific reasons.
+The inactivation process creates an administrative burden on the Division of Real Estate, which includes ensuring the applicant is compliant with all licensing requirements.
+This task is similar in nature to review of a license application, but is often less intensive procedurally.
 Accordingly, the purpose of this rule is to establish an administrative fee collected upon reactivation for specific circumstances.